novom/react-native-boilerplate/README.md

   * Type `y` to each prompt
 8. Run `rm -rf android/app/src/main/java/com/reactnativeboilerplate`
 9. Run `rm -rf ios/ReactNativeBoilerplate`
+10. Run `react-native link`
-10. Open `src/app/App.js` and replace `'ReactNativeBoilerplate'` by your project name
+11. Open `src/app/App.js` and replace `'ReactNativeBoilerplate'` by your project name
-11. Copy `settings/development.sample.json` to `settings/development.json` and adapt its contents to your needs
+12. Copy `settings/development.sample.json` to `settings/development.json` and adapt its contents to your needs
-12. Open `environment.json` and set the desired execution environment
+13. Open `environment.json` and set the desired execution environment
-13. Start the packager with `yarn start`
+14. Start the packager with `yarn start`
-14. Connect a mobile device to your development machine
+15. Connect a mobile device to your development machine
-15. Run the test application:
+16. Run the test application:
   * On Android:
     * Run `react-native run-android`
   * On iOS:
     * Open `ios/VillageQuebecoisAntan.xcodeproj` in Xcode
     * Hit `Run` after selecting the desired device
-16. Have fun!
+17. Have fun!

 ## How To